hhu-adam/lean-i18n/README.md

 * `String.translate`: to translate a string (meta code)

 Marking strings with these three options will collect untranslated strings throughout your project.
-To save them all to a PO-template file, you can call `#create_pot`, e.g. in your project's main file.
+To save them all to a PO-template file, you can call `#export_i18n`, e.g. in your project's main file.
-(Alternatively you can call `I18n.createPOTemplate` at any suitable point in your (meta-) code.)
+(Alternatively you can call `I18n.createTemplate` at any suitable point in your (meta-) code.)

-Both will create a file `.i18n/[yourProject].pot` which you can translate using any "PO Editor".
-The translated files should be saved as `.i18n/[yourProject]-[lang].po`
+Both will create a file `.i18n/en/[yourProject].pot` which you can translate using any "PO Editor".
+The translated files should be saved as `.i18n/[lang]/[yourProject].po`

 Once you have a translation present, you can use `set_language` to translate everything in the current document: e.g. set `set_language fr` at the top of your lean document and you should get